Home Group estate

 It can affect one person or a whole neighbourhood and covers many things such as illegal behaviour, violence, harassment, youth nuisance and sometimes noise.

-Examples of ASB can include:
+Examples of anti-social behaviour can include:

 • Hate crimes.
 Harassing or causing harm to people based on their race, religion, ethnicity, gender, or other protected characteristics